JarettSutula/Pathfinding-Algorithms/README.md

   <img src= "images/astar_gif2.gif" width="500">
 </p>
 <p align="center">
-  <sub><sup> Figure 5: A* using the Manhattan Distance Squared heuristic on the same problem as Figure 4.
-It visits less nodes, but has a longer path.</sub></sup>
+  <sub> Figure 5: A* using the Manhattan Distance Squared heuristic on the same problem as Figure 4.
+It visits less nodes, but has a longer path.</sub>
 </p>

 # Final Notes